Relative elegance and cartesian cubes with one connection: Abstract

 \section{Abstract}

-We establish a Quillen equivalence between the Kan-Quillen model structure and a model structure, derived from a cubical model of homotopy type theory, on the category of cartesian cubical sets with one connection.
-We thereby identify a second model structure which both constructively models homotopy type theory and presents $\infty$-groupoids, the first claimed example being the equivariant cartesian model of Awodey--Cavallo--Coquand--Riehl--Sattler.
+{ We establish a Quillen equivalence between the Kan--Quillen model structure and a model structure, derived from a cubical model of homotopy type theory, on the category of cartesian cubical sets with one connection.
+We thereby identify a second model structure which both constructively models homotopy type theory and presents $\infty$-groupoids, the first example being the equivariant cartesian model of Awodey--Cavallo--Coquand--Riehl--Sattler. }